 Welcome!
 In 1990, Texas Bible Institute’s mandate came to Pastor Tommy Burchfield in Lagos, Nigeria, as young people asked him to take them to America and teach them the Bible.
 Our Alumni now represent 40 nations and we are still focused on the call of young adults around the world desiring to follow Jesus.

 Here you will find helpful and important information about how to become an international student at Texas Bible Institute.

-Attention: Texas Bible Institute is no longer accepting international applicants for the 2018/2019 school year.
-We encourage you to apply for the 2019/2020 school year.
+Texas Bible Institute is no longer accepting international applicants for the 2019/2020 school year.
+Applications for Discipleship in 2020 will open by December 2019.
 We believe strongly in strengthening faith, growing in God and making disciples of all nations, so don't let go of the desire God has placed on your heart to attend TBI.